edwardtanguay/gotools/README.md

 # gotools

-This is useful collection of Go functions.
+This is my collection of useful Go functions.

 ## SmartPlural

 `func SmartPlural(number int, singularNoun, pluralNoun string) string`

-Enables you to easily deal with the grammatical exception that 1 presents, e.g. "1 card" but "0 cards" and "2 cards".
+Enables you to easily deal with the grammatical exception that 1 presents, e.g. "0 cards", "2 cards", "999 cards" but "1 card".

 ```go
 for i := 1; i <= 4; i++ {